-The infant phase is over, which means your little one is probably much more active and on-the-go.
-Likewise, you can no longer count on them sleeping away an entire long haul road trip like they did when they were babies.
-Before dreading your upcoming family adventure, however, read here to find the absolute best road trip activities for toddlers ages 1 – 4 years-old to help keep them entertained while on the road.
+Before dreading your upcoming family road trip, read here to find the absolute best road trip activities for toddlers to help keep them entertained while on the road.

 The links on this road trip activities for toddlers post are Amazon affiliate links.
 If you click on the links and make a purchase, I receive a small commission at no extra cost to you.